 In the Division of Chemistry and Chemical Engineering an annual deposit of \$15.00 is required (payable on registration day at the beginning of the first term) to cover breakage and loss of laboratory materials.
-There are also small deposits for locker keys, and for padlocks issued in the drawing rooms.
+There is a 50c deposit for a locker key, and a \$2.00 deposit for a padlock issued in the drawing rooms.
 Deposits, in amounts specified by the departments concerned, are also required to cover the expenses of inspection trips taken by students in various courses.
 Lockers in Throop Hall may be rented by those who desire them at 50 cents a term.